“Excuse my ignorance, but what is SaaS?”

 One great advantage of any SaaS product is the ability to run through an internet browser, so it doesn’t matter which Operating System is used to access it.
 So regardless of whether the user is trying to run the application on Windows, Mac, or Linux machines, the application still remains accessible.
 This makes SaaS applications incredibly versatile in a couple of different ways.

-This is one of the best selling points about SaaS products, and that’s the minimal initial investment required to use it.
+This is one of the best selling points of SaaS products, and that’s the minimal initial investment required to use it.

 Even the smallest business can now have access to software tools through SaaS-based cloud applications that originally only huge corporations could afford.